Project Context

 • Role: Design / UX Strategist

-• Scope: UX strategy
+• Scope: Product concept, UX strategy, user flow

-• Timeline: 1 month (March - April 2024)
+• Timeline: 1 month

 Background Context